ROCm/hipSOLVER/README.md

 ### Building hipSOLVER for the NVIDIA CUDA platform

-For the purpose of porting an application from NVIDIA to CUDA, it's possible to build hipSOLVER to run on NVIDIA hardware.
+For the purpose of porting an application from NVIDIA to ROCm, it's possible to build hipSOLVER to run on NVIDIA hardware.
 To build the library on a NVIDIA CUDA-enabled machine, with CUDA cuSOLVER as the backend, run the following install command.
 The NVIDIA CUDA backend has a dependency on cuSOLVER.
 Consult the [hipSOLVER install guide](https://rocm.docs.amd.com/projects/hipSOLVER/en/latest/installation/install.html) for more information.